Walk through the Wye Valley AONB

 Symonds Yat & Saracen’s Head Inn

 The ferry ride was enjoyable with magnificent views all around.
 As a bonus, it was dog friendly.
-Finally, we had reached the main waypoint of our walk, The Saracen’s Head Inn.
-We enjoyed a nice pint of 2 of Mortimer’s Orchard cider, a plate of chips, and a bowl of olives.
+Finally, we had reached the main waypoint of our walk, the Saracen’s Head Inn.
+We enjoyed a nice pint or 2 of Mortimer’s Orchard cider, a plate of chips, and a bowl of olives.
 The pub is very nice with indoor or outdoor seating.
 We sat in the bar area for our “halfway” break.

 Saracen's Head Pub in The Wye Valley